mah8050/EasyCast/README.md

 # EasyCast AM8251 Tools
+The factory mobile app for EasyCast devices is limited: it cannot play movies from the phone correctly, requires the phone screen to always stay on, and works very loosely.
+This project does not stop the factory app from working; it only adds enhanced features to improve device functionality.
 Scripts and guides to access and enhance EasyCast devices powered by the AM8251 CPU.
 This includes firmware updates, enabling Telnet/SSH, and adding simple web-based media control.

 > **Disclaimer:** This repository **does not include proprietary firmware files**.
 Use only on devices you own and comply with local laws regarding reverse engineering and firmware modifications.
 Use at your own risk.